 Sprachauswahl: DE | EN

-Live Online Conference: Validation of Analytical Methods and Life Cycle Management of Analytical Procedures
+Conference: Validation of Analytical Methods and Life Cycle Management of Analytical Procedures (1 Day)

-The Live Online Conference will present and highlight the current developments in the field of method validation and life cycle management.
+The conference will present and highlight the current developments in the field of method validation and life cycle management.
 Experts from industry and laboratories will present the current status of the revision and the contents of the guidelines on the one hand, and their own experiences in the establishment and validation of methods and procedures on the other hand.

 The ECA Academy wish to actively involve analytical chemists, QC analysts, quality assurance associates & managers, R&D scientists, statisticians & managers as well as manufacturing scientists and managers, regulatory affairs specialists and contract laboratories in this critical area for analytical science.

 It is also useful for service providers, such as contract research organisations and contract manufacturers.